 Evandria Gravewood lay curled on her bed, her face buried in silk pillows.
+The room was silent except for the soft, broken sound of her sobs.

-a gentle knock echoed from the door.
+Then moments later, a gentle knock echoed through the door.

 There was no response from Evandria.